MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guidance-SkypeforBusiness.md

 A managed side-by-side customer journey starts with organization wanting more control over how Teams is introduced.

--   The **first step** of this journey is a limited pilot of Teams, just to fulfill modern collaboration requirements (chat-based workspace, channels, apps, integration with other Office 365 workloads, etc.).
+-   The **first step** of this journey is a limited pilot of Teams scoped to modern collaboration requirements (chat-based workspace, channels, apps, integration with other Office 365 workloads, etc.).
 Ad-hoc channel meetings in Teams is also enabled to provide a chance for pilot users to evaluate the Teams meetings experience.
 Scheduled meetings and private chat and calling capabilities in Teams are disabled at this stage.
 To get started with a pilot, go to [Pilot Teams with Skype for Business](pilot-essentials.md).

 -   The **second step** of this journey is by extending the rollout of Teams for modern collaboration throughout the organization.
 Scheduled meetings, and private chat and calling are continued to be disabled in Teams to avoid presenting users with overlapping capabilities with Skype for Business.

 -   The **third step** of the managed side-by-side customer journey starts when the organization decides that Teams meeting experience and capabilities meet their business requirements.
 With scheduled private and channel meetings enabled in Teams, users will be presented with options to schedule both Teams meetings and Skype for Business meetings, and it is expected that over time users will naturally switch to Teams meetings given the continued innovations in Teams.
-To be successful in steering usage from Skype for Business to Teams, specific users adoption campaign to introduce and evangelize Teams scheduled meetings experience will be required.
-Included in this adoption campaign is the message around making an informed choice regarding scheduling meetings in Teams and Skype for Business.
+To be successful in steering usage from Skype for Business to Teams, implement a robust change management program inclusive of training, support and communications that explains the value-add that Teams offers to the user, with clear guidance on how to get started with Teams.
+Leverage our [User Readiness](http://aka.ms/UserReadiness) resources to help design your awareness campaign.

 -   The **last step** of the managed side-by-side customer journey is when private chat and calling in Teams are enabled.
 Teams interoperability capabilities will feature heavily in this step to ensure a seamless side-by-side experience.
 Ideally, to enforce the use of Teams for private chat and calling, Teams is set as the default chat and calling app.
 Similar to the introduction of scheduled meetings in Teams, specific users adoption campaign featuring Teams private chat and calling experience will be required to steer usage to Teams.